galtproject/whitelisted-tokensale/README.md

 - admins and Managers roles for parameter management of Tokensale and Registry;
 - ability to pause Tokensale by admins;
 - simple and flexible onchain customers and tokens lists logic by using EnumerableSet by OpenZeppelin.

-:construction: **[@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) stage: :tada:Ethereum Mainnet:tada:**

-:bomb: **Security review status: At the moment, [@whitelisted-crowdsale](https://github.com/galtproject/whitelisted-crowdsale) contracts are deployed on the Ethereum mainnet.
-Nonetheless it is still experimental software that has not yet been publicly audited.**

 ## Usage